dennyzhang/challenges-kubernetes/README.md

 - Objective: Single node deployment for stateful service
 - Requirements:
 ```
-1. Start one mysql service in your laptop.
+1. Start one mysql server service and one mysql client service in your laptop.
    Use docker volume to persist the data

 2. Make mysql service is resilient.